 My Family Story: Brownie Scouts will learn and discuss how all families have stories, including their own.
 Girls will learn about families from San Diego history, discuss their family story, and create their own family tree and crest to take home.

 Letterboxer: Brownies will learn about the history of letterboxing and explore historic examples.
-They will get to make their own stamps, practice code breaking, and participate in a letterboxing scavenger hunt.
-Afterwards, the Brownies will make a letterbox to take home.
+They will get to make their own stamps, practice code-breaking, and participate in a letterboxing scavenger hunt.
+Afterward, the Brownies will make a letterbox to take home.

 Playing the Past: Junior Scouts will travel back in time in San Diego.
 Through interactive storytelling, dressing up and cooking a tasty treat, girls will learn all about life in San Diego long ago.